universestate/katana/src/readme.txt

-- Setup.exe for easy setup.
+- Setup.exe for easy install.